How to Resize Partitions with the Ubuntu or GParted Live CD

 - Select Resize.

-- Shrink or Delete the main Windows Partition (make sure you leave at least a couple of GB for Windows to play with, unless you're deleting it completely).
+- Shrink or Delete the target partition (make sure you leave at least a couple of GB for an OS to play with, especially Windows, unless you're deleting it completely).

 - Click Apply (tick at the right of the icons along the top, this might take a while, and you can't undo or stop it half-way through).